 Whereas most proofreading terms are fairly straightforward (I think we can all surmise what “insert period” means), some of the operational instructions may be a little less familiar, so we’ll quickly cover the less common ones:

 - The “delete” symbol on its own will refer to a word, while “delete and close up” will refer to a letter in a word.

-- The ”let it stand” symbol would be used when more than one round of proofreading was done and it indicates that a correction or alteration should be ignored.
+- The ”let it stand” symbol would be used when more than one round of proofreading was done, and it indicates that a correction or alteration should be ignored.

-- The “transpose” symbol indicates the order of words needs be to changed (spot the transpose problem).
+- The “transpose” symbol indicates the order of words needs to be changed (spot the transpose problem).

 Then there are typography marks, which denote formatting corrections.